ab12a/CarbonawareFederated_ids/README.md

 ---

-## Dissertation
+## Project

-This repository accompanies the undergraduate dissertation:
+This repository accompanies the MSc Computer Science project:

 **Carbon-Aware Federated Learning for Energy-Efficient Intrusion Detection in Distributed IoT Networks**